BellevueDSCLoyd/LawEnforcement/README.md

 ## Description

 This project was one of my first.
-I used R to explore the data and attempted a logistic model on determining gender of a person fatally shot by police.
+I used R to explore the data and created a logistic classification model to predict the gender of a person fatally shot by police.

 ## Format